Taha533/Bangla_RAG_System/README.md

 6. **Do the results seem relevant?
 If not, what might improve them (e.g., better chunking, better embedding model, larger document)?**
    In most cases, the results are relevant, as evidenced by high cosine similarity scores (0.92–0.95) and correct answers for the sample queries.
 The system accurately retrieves contextually appropriate chunks and extracts precise answers.
 Potential improvements include:
    - **Better Chunking**: Reducing chunk size or using more advanced semantic chunking could improve granularity for very specific queries.
-   - **Better Embedding Model**: A more advanced Bengali-specific model, if available, could enhance semantic understanding.
+   - **Better Embedding Model**: A more advanced Bangla-specific model, if available, could enhance semantic understanding.
    - **Larger Document Corpus**: Including additional relevant documents could provide more context for broader queries.
    - **Query Preprocessing**: Adding query expansion or rephrasing for vague inputs could improve retrieval accuracy.